freebsd/freebsd-quarterly/2020q2/kde.md

 This quarter has been an ever-so-peculiar one.
 While we are used to working remotely, collaborating over the internet to update the ports tree, it's *qualitatively* different when the whole world locks down.
-Software continues to be released, so this quarter the kde@ team:
+Meanwhile, software continues to be released, so this quarter the kde@ team:

 - Restored a patch that closes down a remote TCP held by X11 applications